 Typically, flannel shirts don’t get too wrinkled, but you might want them to look a bit crisp for certain occasions, such as a job interview.
 And yes, a flannel shirt in a solid color can work great for making a great first impression.
 Ironing flannel shirts gives them a crisper, more finished look than wearing them right off the hanger or out of the dryer.
 However, ironing it incorrectly can make it look too flat or even too shiny.
-Read on for some precautions you need to take before ironing your flannel shirt.
+Read on for some precautions and tips on how to iron flannel shirts and sheets.

 In the absence of a no-iron shirt or blouse, a flannel shirt can be a great alternative that sets you apart from the crowd due to its unique texture.
 But different types of textures depend on what the flannel is made of – cotton, wool, or synthetic materials.
 Check the tag before you start ironing.
 If it’s synthetic, it may be made with wrinkle-resistance in mind, but if you store it bunched up in a drawer somewhere, it’s bound to have some wrinkles.
 See what the care tag says.
 If it says not to iron, you may need to throw it in the wash and follow the care instructions as if it were dirty, to get the wrinkles out.